 The mantra and the music provide the set and setting, that is, an amenable mind-set and a conducive musical setting.
 You could say that they are the “kindred spirits” of the mushroom.
 It is precisely this alchemical admixture that makes this practice “holy” as opposed to merely “trippy”.

-Another way to understand “the Holy” is as the interpenetration of gnosis, pistis and kenosis, where gnosis is the non-rational encounter with the numen, pistis the rational articulation of the numen and kenosis the self-emptying of all worldly influence away from the numen.
+Another way to understand “the holy” is as the interpenetration of gnosis, pistis and kenosis, where gnosis is the non-rational encounter with the numen, pistis the rational understanding of the numen, and kenosis the purification of all perception and dalliance of gnosis and pistis respectively.

 “When I first met Seb to learn how to meditate, I was in a really horrible place mentally.
 I didn’t like myself at all, and the only way I can think of describing it is like I wanted to escape from my own brain.
 I was actually a massive skeptic and couldn’t imagine how meditation would help me with this issue, but I was desperately seeking change and willing to try anything.
 I’m so glad I did now.

 From session 1, Seb was completely understanding, non-judgmental, and compassionate, making me feel entirely at ease.
 He explained everything as we went along in ways that I could easily understand, adapting his teaching methods each session based on my progress.
 I never felt ‘spoon-fed’, though, he taught in such a way that would lead me into fully discovering and understanding things for myself, which was a great way of learning.

 Within about 2 weeks I remember noticing that I was having significantly fewer negative or hateful thoughts about myself.
 Within 4 weeks of starting, I actually caught myself having POSITIVE thoughts towards my inner and outer world, which I hadn’t had in probably about over a year beforehand.